 Withdrawal of a complaint against a Special Constable

-After filing a complaintagainst a Special Constableyou may decide not to pursue the matter.
+After filing a complaint, you may decide not to pursue the matter.

-You can withdraw a complaint by writing to the Transit Law Enforcement Service.
+You can withdraw a complaint by writing to the Special Constables Unit.

-Despite your withdrawal, the Chief may decide to continue investigating the complaint if s/he deems that the allegations merit investigation.
+Despite your withdrawal, the Chief may decide to continue investigating the complaint if it is deemed the allegations merit investigation.

 If a complaint is substantiated what will happen to the officer?